When Robert Wallace’s boss pushed him to apply for the Office of Technical Service (OTS), the CIA officer shrugged.

 The CIA came calling with a job offer in 1971.
 By then, Bob was newly married and the decision to join the Agency was a no-brainer - the CIA paid $2,000 a year more than his D.C. job.
 The newlyweds were renting.
 He needed the money.

 “I do not know what they saw in me, with one exception,” Bob said.
 “I had a year of combat experience in Vietnam and the CIA at the time was still recruiting people as part of their paramilitary program - men and women who would go back to Vietnam or Laos, Southeast Asia, and serve in the Agency’s paramilitary forces.”

-By the time Bob finished the CIA training program, the Vietnam War was winding down.
+By the time Bob finished the CIA training program, the war had started to wind down.
 Instead of a foreign posting in Southeast Asia, Bob joined the CIA’s Domestic Contact Service - essentially, the people who debriefed American businessmen or other travelers who share the intelligence they come across during their travels.
-For the next 25 years, Bob climbed the Agency ladder, working as an operations officer and three-time chief of station, and going undercover at times on thrilling missions he doesn’t discuss in detail.
+For the next 25 years, Bob climbed the Agency ladder, working as an operations officer and three times chief of station, and going undercover at times on thrilling missions he doesn’t discuss in detail.

 “You’re a race car driver, in a sense,” Wallace told the Kansas Alumni magazine.
 “You’re right on the edge, always on the edge.
 You’re trying to push it to the maximum.
 You also know that if you go over the maximum, you wreck the car and you kill yourself.
 When you go over, an intelligence failure frequently has severe consequences.
 It’s not a mistake that can be erased.”